isomerpages/sciencecentre-emag/_stories/Environment/Behind the Scenes: Amazing Dinoworld 2.md

 <p>Featuring insights from the leading palaeontologists on the latest fossil
 discoveries and excavations, the film blends innovative CGI, scientific data, and storytelling to dramatise this previously unknown chapter of dinosaur history.
-The documentary was produced by Japanese public broadcaster, NHK in co-production with Bonne Pioche, Curiosity, and Autentic.</p>
+The documentary was produced by Japanese public broadcaster NHK in co-production with Bonne Pioche, Curiosity, and Autentic.</p>
 <p>In October 2025, the <em>Void Deck </em>team had the privilege to interview <em>Amazing Dinoworld 2 </em>director
-Mr. Kazuki Ueda Mr. Kazuki Ueda, facilitated by global content development senior producer Mr. Hiroaki Katayama.
+Mr. Kazuki Ueda, facilitated by global content development senior producer Mr. Hiroaki Katayama.
 Read on to learn how the filmmakers reconstructed dinosaur movements using human actors, the challenges of shooting on-location during COVID-19, and how over ten sounds were layered to create a dinosaur’s fearsome roar.&nbsp;</p>
 <p><em>Watch <a href="https://www.science.edu.sg/visit-us/omni-theatre/amazing-dino-world-2" rel="noopener noreferrer nofollow" target="_blank">Amazing Dinoworld 2</a> in Omni-Theatre, exclusively in Singapore at Science Centre Singapore, featuring Southeast Asia’s largest seamless dome screen (23m in diameter).
 Tickets available here: <a href="https://tickets.science.edu.sg/" rel="noopener noreferrer nofollow" target="_blank">https://tickets.science.edu.sg/</a>.</em>
 </p>
 <h4><strong>A Lifelong Quest for Dinosaur Discovery</strong></h4>